alan-turing-institute/scivision/contributing.md

 # Contributing to scivision

-Thank you for taking the time to contribute to this project. 🎉
+Thank you for taking the time to contribute to the scivision project. 🎉

 📚 Contents
 ---